bioperl/p5-bpwrapper/README.md

 # Release Notes
 * Release 1.0.
 (Feb 10, 2015): Contains two utilities with tests: bioseq & bioaln.
 To be released: biopop & biotree

+# To Do List
+* bioaln: --gapstates implemented, but needs to add to POD & test
+* biotree: deroot a tree
+* biotree: --multi2bi; need to add to POD & test
+* biotree: --bi2multi
+* biotree: --cleanbr remove branch length; need to add to POD & test
+* biotree: --cleanboot remove boot/node labels; need to add to POD & test
+* biotree: --remove an OTU